ivuorinen/starred/README.md

 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [pre-commit/pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) - Some out-of-the-box hooks for pre-commit
 - [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the Open Cloud Security platform for AWS, Azure, GCP, Kubernetes, M365 and more.
-It helps for continuos monitoring, security assessments and audits, incident response, compliance, hardening and forensics readiness.
+It helps for continuous monitoring, security assessments & audits, incident response, compliance, hardening and forensics readiness.
 Includes CIS, NIST 800, NIST CSF, CISA, FedRAMP, PCI-DSS, GDPR, HIPAA, FFIEC, SOC2, ENS and more
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [pycontribs/mk](https://github.com/pycontribs/mk) - mk ease contributing to any open source repository by exposing most common actions you can run.
 Inspired by make, tox and other cool tools!
 - [pypa/gh-action-pip-audit](https://github.com/pypa/gh-action-pip-audit) - A GitHub Action for pip-audit